reese/blog/content/thoughts/retreat-reflections-love-and-rest/index.md

 Transitional objects ease the child towards independence, helping distinguish themselves from their primary caregiver.
 They're a natural part of growing up.
-Even adults often maintain a "comfort object" that provides comfort, like favorite photographs, weighted blankets, or [objects from their childhood](https://www.upi.com/Odd_News/2012/02/21/35-percent-of-British-adults-sleep-with-bear/UPI-49791329806031/).
+Even adults often maintain a "comfort object" that provides a sense of safety, like favorite photographs, weighted blankets, or [objects from their childhood](https://www.upi.com/Odd_News/2012/02/21/35-percent-of-British-adults-sleep-with-bear/UPI-49791329806031/).

-But much of being a grown-up is not to find things that bring us comfort, but rather to grow our ability to handle insecurity.
+But much of being a grown-up is not finding things that bring us comfort, but rather growing our ability to handle insecurity.
 As we develop, our capacity for handling new and diverse situations increases -- we take care of a family, become more involved in community, or take on more complex work projects.
 And as we build that capacity, our need for transitional objects often subsides.